Laura Horton

 Laura Horton is a fictional character from the NBC soap opera, Days of Our Lives, a long-running serial drama about working class life in the fictional, United States town of Salem.
+Created by writer Peggy Phillips, Laura's storylines focus on family troubles.
+She is a member of the series' Horton family.
+Laura's marriage to Mickey Horton was a big part of the characters' history.
+She was also married to his brother, Bill.
+Many of Laura's storylines have also revolved around her mental health issues.
+Laura was initially portrayed by Floy Dean from June to October 1966, before Susan Flannery stepped in, portraying Laura from November 1966 to May 1975.
+Susan Oliver then portrayed Laura from October 1975 to June 1976, followed by Rosemary Forsyth from August 1976 to March 1980.
+The character then took a hiatus until 1993, when the role was recast with Jaime Lyn Bauer, who played Laura from November 1993 to July 1999.
+Bauer returned as Laura for brief stints in 2003, 2010, 2013, 2016, 2018 and 2021.
+Cady McClain also briefly portrayed the role in flashbacks in February 2021.

+Casting

-Created by writer Peggy Phillips, the role was originated by actress Floy Dean on June 30, 1966, till October 21, 1966.
+The role was originated by actress Floy Dean from June 30, 1966, to October 21, 1966.
 Susan Flannery stepped into the role from November 22, 1966, to May 27, 1975.
+Flannery wore the same pair of shoes for her entire duration on the soap due to the soap's lack of wardrobe, and when she exited in 1975 she took one shoe and gave the other one to the co-creator, Betty Corday.
 Susan Oliver briefly stepped into the role from October 10, 1975, to June 9, 1976, followed by Rosemary Forsyth from August 24, 1976, to March 25, 1980.
 Jaime Lyn Bauer assumed the role on November 12, 1993.

-Laura's storylines focus on family troubles.
-She is a member of the series' Horton family.
-Laura's marriage to Mickey Horton was a big part of the characters' history.
-She was also married to another Horton, Bill.
-Many of Laura's storylines have also revolved around her mental health issues.
-Bauer's last episode aired on July 7, 1999, but she returned on May 26 to 27, 2003, for her daughter, Jennifer Horton's, wedding to Jack Deveraux and again from June 15 to 28, 2010, and April 10 and 11, 2013.
+Bauer departed as Laura in the episode originally broadcast on July 7, 1999, but she returned on May 26 and 27, 2003, for her daughter, Jennifer Horton's, wedding to Jack Deveraux and again from June 15 to 28, 2010, and April 10 and 11, 2013.
 In March 2016, it was revealed that Bauer would be returning to the show for at least three episodes airing in September.
 Bauer returned on September 2.
 She last appeared on December 1 of that year.
 She also returned briefly on May 30, 2018, for one episode.
 In February 2021, Baur returned to the role for a limited-guest run.
-The same month, Cady McClain briefly portrayed the role in newly-created flashbacks.
+The same month, Cady McClain briefly portrayed the role in newly created flashbacks.
 Bauer exited on February 10, after the character was killed off.